DevAndersen/archean/docs/admin/settings.md

 ## Server

-These settings let you configure the base server setup.
+These settings let you configure the game server.

 `appsettings.json` path: `Server`